How to Start an LLC in Texas

 7. File a Beneficial Ownership Information Report

-After forming your LLC, you’ll have 90 days to file a Beneficial Ownership Information Report with the Treasury Department’s FinCEN (Financial Crimes Enforcement Network) bureau.
-This report discloses some basic information about the beneficial owners who control your LLC, as well as about the company applicant or applicants who filed the paperwork to create it.
+After forming your LLC, a Beneficial Ownership Information Report may be filed with the Financial Crimes Enforcement Network (FinCEN) within 90 days.
+This report discloses basic information about the beneficial owners who control your LLC and the company applicant or applicants who filed the paperwork to create it.
+You can file the BOI Report online, or hire us to file the BOI report for you.

 8. File Reports & Pay Taxes

 By reporting revenue and your LLC’s industrial classification, this filing determines how much franchise tax your LLC needs to pay.
-However, most businesses won’t need to worry about franchise tax, because the amount of business revenue required to pay franchise tax starts at $2,470,000.
+However, most businesses won’t need to worry about franchise tax, because the amount of business revenue required to pay franchise tax starts at $2,470,000!

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.